arithPMNS/ECDH-with-PMNS/README.md

 The implementation is done using the SageMath library http://www.sagemath.org/.
 <br />
 <br />
-The file 'EC_Diffie-Hellman.py' shows how to run the ECDH protocol.
+The file 'EC_Diffie-Hellman.py' shows how to run the ECDH protocol, with a series of checks.